-Supporting a transgender teenager
+Supporting your transgender teen

 Ask your teen about their mental health and wellbeing

-Provide your teen with other support options
+Provide your teen with support options

 Support can come in many forms, so encourage your teen to try different things so they can find what works best for them.
 This may include: